 His presidential tenure, which lasted from March 4, 1913 to March 4, 1921, was characterized by robust progressive reforms in national security, the education and financial sectors.

 On the international side of things, President Woodrow worked very hard to push for policies (i.e. his Fourteen Points policy) designed to permanently end conflicts on a global scale.
 Driven by his diplomatic idealism, he was extremely crucial in the formation of the League of Nations, an organization that later became the United Nations.

 From 1809 to 1817, James Madison served as the fourth president of the United States.
 He is best remembered for the exceptional impact he had on the U.S. Constitution.

 Revered as “The Father of the Constitution”, James Madison began his career by making huge waves as a lawyer in the State of Virginia.
 Madison, who was by the way an influential member of the Second Continental Congress, committed his entire career to the removal of religion from the affairs of the federal government.
 He also drafted the Bill of Rights that forbade the federal government from infringing on the rights and freedoms of the people.

-As president of the United States, Madison was led the nation during the War of 1812, which saw the U.S. and Great Britain patch things up in the Treaty of Ghent in 1815.
+As president of the United States, Madison led our nation during the War of 1812, which ended in the U.S. and Great Britain patch things up in the Treaty of Ghent in 1815.

 Born in Illinois on February 6, 1911, Ronald Reagan was a successful Hollywood actor who rose to become the nation’s 40th commander in chief.
 He is best remembered for reviving the U.S. economy which had been blighted by inflation and unemployment.